Magnetic reconnection and energy extraction from a Konoplya Zhidenko rotating non Kerr black hole: The Konoplya-Zhidenko rotating non-Kerr black hole spacetime

 with

-where $M$ denotes the mass of black hole and $a$ represents the rotation parameter.
-The deformation parameter $\eta$ describes the deviations from the Kerr spacetime.
-When the deformation parameter absent, this metric reduces to the Kerr black hole.
-Obviously, the presence of the deformation parameter $\eta$ does not change the asymptotic structure of spacetime at the spatial infinite, but modifies the behavior of spacetime in the strong field region.
+where $M$ and $a$ represent the mass and the rotation parameter of black hole, respectively.
+The deformation parameter $\eta$, which characterizes deviations from Kerr spacetime, causes the metric to reduce to the Kerr case when $\eta$ is absent.
+The presence of the deformation parameter $\eta$ will further influence the magnetic reconnection process by modifying the spacetime properties in the strong field region.

-Initially, we will perform a detailed analysis of a series of characteristic surfaces and their orbital radii related to magnetic reconnection and energy extraction, including the horizon, the the infinite redshift surface, and the photosphere.
-The region of the ergosphere defined by the outer event horizon and the outer infinite redshift surface is where magnetic reconnection occurs, making it crucial for extracting rotational energy from a rotating black hole.
-For a Konoplya-Zhidenko rotating non-Kerr black hole, the horizons of the black hole are defined by the equation
+Initially, we will perform a detailed analysis of a series of characteristic surfaces and their orbital radii related to magnetic reconnection and energy extraction, including the horizon, the infinite redshift surface, and the photosphere.
+The region of the ergosphere defined by the outer horizon and the outer infinite redshift surface is where magnetic reconnection occurs, making it crucial for extracting rotational energy from a rotating black hole.
+For this rotating non-Kerr black hole, the outer horizon radius is given by the largest solution of the following equation